SyuraMoons/MayDay/Mobapp/README.md

 Android is the best current option for testing:

-- gallery photo selection
+- gallery photo selection for profile setup
-- gallery video selection
-- live camera recording flow
+- camera photo capture for profile setup
-- Supabase-backed sign up, login, and body setup save
+- Supabase-backed sign up, login, and profile setup save

 ## Run For iOS